Obapelumi/adosearch/README.md

 ## Searching Related Models

-Adosearch allows you to search through related models several layers deep.
-For example, if we have a `Post` model that has many comments and the `Post` model also belongs to a `Category` model.
-We would typically set these relationships up in Adonis like so:
+Adosearch allows you to search across related models several layers deep.
+For example, if we have a `Post` model that belongs to a `Category` model and has many comments, we would typically set these relationships up in Adonis like so:

 ```ts
 import { column, BaseModel, hasMany, HasMany, belongsTo, BelongsTo } from '@ioc:Adonis/Lucid/Orm'